ajvazquez/CXS/README.md

 Running a correlation on AWS EMR:

-0. Generate the data and split it into blocks (multiple of the size of a VDIF frame) using the script ```examples/test_dataset_test/aws/split_files.sh```.
 1. Create a cluster in AWS EMR, providing the bootstrap script in ```examples/test_dataset_test/aws/provision.sh```.
 2. Upload the experiment folder to the master node, and the media files to S3.
 3. Run the correlation.

+It is possible (step 0) to generate the data and split it into blocks (multiple of the size of a VDIF frame) using the script ```examples/test_dataset_test/aws/split_files.sh``` (this was done for CXS338).

 ### Results

 Performance (processing rate) is calculated dividing the total data by the measured time and by the number of vCPUs (16).

 ```
-              cluster             data     time      processing rate by single vCPU
+              cluster             data     time      rate/vCPU
 DiFX-2.5.2    1x n1-highmem-16    80 GB    2000 s    2.56 MB/s
 CXS338        4x m4.xlarge        40 GB    4309 s    0.59 MB/s
+CXS3311       1x laptop           40 GB   12562 s    0.82 MB/s
 ```

 GCP n1-highmem-16: